 Audience - In my experience there is no silver bullet for a roadmap visualization.
-Often, roadmaps can take on different views depending on the audience.
+Often, product roadmaps can take on different views depending on the audience.
 It's common to have C-level executives who want to see a roadmap of the past 1-2 years or an engineering team or a client who wants to hit a specific milestone.
-That is why not all roadmaps are created equal.
+That is why not all product roadmaps are created equal.
 I personally try to stay away from communicating specific dates.
 However, not all Product Managers have the leverage to push an organization to stay away from dates (a harsh reality of product and roadmaps).
 There are some great software solutions out there in the market that allows roadmaps to be transformed based on the audience that you are communicating to.

 The below are Github and Slack’s product roadmap.
-Both organizations use a Kanban style roadmap.
+Both organizations use a Kanban style product roadmap.
 Github communicates in terms of a time range within a quarter, whereas Slack communicates timeframes without dates.
 The right way would be to communicate a shared understanding of the problem.

 Slack’s API Product Roadmap